Azincourt Energy (CVE:AAZ) Trading 50% Higher – Time to Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s share price shot up 50% during trading on Friday .
+(CVE:AAZ – Get Free Report)’s stock price rose 50% during trading on Friday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-253,181 shares were traded during trading, a decline of 2% from the average session volume of 259,671 shares.
+Approximately 356,000 shares changed hands during mid-day trading, an increase of 34% from the average daily volume of 265,116 shares.
 The stock had previously closed at C$0.01.

 About Azincourt Energy